sammiopalewski/Final-Project/index.md

 ---

 ## Career Objectives
+- I am looking forward to combining my love for finance, math, and working others into one career.
+I thrive in a team environment and have held various leadership roles in and outside of Lehigh.

-In June, I will begin an internship at Syncarpha Capital on their Assest Management team in Radnor, PA.
+- In June, I will begin an internship at Syncarpha Capital on their Assest Management team in Radnor, Pennsylvania.
+I am excited to work for a company that has a positive impact on the world around us.
+- After working in finance or a finance related field for a long time, I hope to become a teacher.

 ## My Free Time!
 - Running is a great way for me to relieve stress and clear my head.
 I just ran my first half marathon last weekend!